 1. Define Your Workflow

 Identify the stages of your process and create corresponding columns.
-Customize the workflow to fit the unique needs of your organization.
+Customise the workflow to fit the unique needs of your organisation.

 2. Prepare the Board